chemaar/rdfindex/README.md

 work is focused on the computation process and the client should be in charge of presenting the results we consider it is not an issue to be solved.
 * Would it be better to use the property "skos:narrower" instead of "part-of"?
+* Improve the taxonomy and the logical model
+* Apply to a real use case: Webindex, CSMIC or Worldbank

 ## Conclusions